 L'article, Computer-Trading Models Meet Match a El Wall Street Journal, describes how several algorithmic-based hedge funds have lost money recently because of “the recent high volatility.”
 Així que, we guess their models aren’t flawless.

-One of the op-ed pieces is per L. Gordon Crovitz, and it is also in the Journal: In Finance, Too, Learning Entails Risk.
+One of the op-ed pieces is per L. Gordon Crovitz, and it is also in the Journala: In Finance, Too, Learning Entails Risk.
 Hi, El Sr. Crovitz attempts to relate “financial engineering” to other types of engineering, g, mechanical engineering, and he seems to imply that it’s still a young discipline; el, give it time, but we think that his argument ultimately fails and is unconvincing.

 Això és degut a “financial engineering” isn’t really engineering, which we’d define as the thoughtful application of science or technology to (or in) a well-understood, physical environment.
 Finance is a subset of a social “science.”

 El Sr. Crovitz writes in his last paragraph that: “The measure of innovators is not in the mistakes they make, but in the lessons they learn.
 We now know that our complex markets need better models, which should include more humility, acknowledging that some risks are still too uncertain to measure and should be avoided.”
 We’d argue with the “still too” in the last sentence as we doubt that such social uncertainty can be resolved or precisely measured.
 (Pel camí, we also disagree with his conclusion in that sentence that “some risks…should be avoided.”
 We have no problem with folks taking wild or uncertain gambles; però,, we see no reason that we should subsidize their losses when those gambles go bad.)

 To his main point, però,, we don’t see much learnin’ Goin’ a.
 It seems to be business as usual at many firms and funds.